-Recently as I was doing research updating genealogy of my mom’s family by my grandfather, using varied resources on the internet and photographs I have at my disposal, I stumbled across a list of “inmates” in Milton Township, within New York’s Saratoga County.
+Recently, as I was updating my mom’s family tree, using varied resources on the internet and photographs I have at my disposal, I stumbled across a list of “inmates” in Milton Township, within New York’s Saratoga County.
 These men were part of the “Saratoga County Alms House.”
 The 1900 U.S. Federal Census gives an opening into this history of this facility, telling more of the story.

 This census shows 62-year-old married man named Charles Spaulding as the superintendent of the house, along with his 36-year-old wife Carolina as a matron.
 He is also living with his daughter Elizabeth (age 22), a dress maker, his son Charles G. (age 16) at school, a 27-year-old named Edward Lapoint as Assistant Superintendent, Florence Morehouse as a 28-year-old cook, Margaret Willis as a 31-year-old housekeeper and her recently born daughter, Edith M. Most of these individuals, with the except of Spaulding, were born in New York, who was born in Vermont.

 Then we get to the 70 inmates of this poorhouse/almshouse.
 Most of them, apart from five Black Men, were White.
 The majority of those in this facility were also male (46 of them), but a significant number were female (23 of them).
 In terms of their age, of those whose age was known, they averaged at 66 years old, if you round down.
 Of the eight individuals whose year of immigration was known, they generally came in approximately 1851 to the United States.
 The facility, however, consisted of many foreign-born individuals: